 An illustration of the relationship between these concepts is in Figure 4.1.
-A veterinary assistant may have responsibilities including cleaning, performing clerical tasks, and feeding and bathing animals.
+An assembly line worker may have responsibilities including starting shifts on time, following the bell or break schedule, and completing assigned repetitive tasks with speed and accuracy.
 Each responsibility is fulfilled using one or more KSUs.
 Some KSUs require academic skills (noted with asterisks in the figure).
-For example, to fulfill the responsibility of monitoring animals' feeding, a veterinary assistant would need to know how to record data in a chart, a mathematics skill.
+For example, to fulfill the responsibility of following the bell or break schedule, an assembly line worker would need to know how to identify the next task in a sequence of activities using ordinal numbers, a mathematics skill.